 Check out my Addi Express patterns HERE

-Don’t call me a liar, but a crochet machine does exist.
+Don’t call me a liar, but there is such thing as a crochet machine.
 It’s only a name not what it does.
 The most well-known crochet machine is crafted by COMEZ.

 They are a manufacturer that produces needlework machines such as weaving needle looms.
 With the help of these machines, industries are able to mass-produce on a very large scale that appears to look like machine crochet